 Techniques Overview

-Amazon with big data in e-commerce
+Amazon with high-volume retail data

 Amazon uses customer data to provide personalized product recommendations, optimize pricing strategies, and improve the customer experience.
 Its recommendation engine analyzes customer browsing and purchase history to suggest relevant products, leading to increased sales and customer satisfaction.

-eBay uses big data to improve its marketplace dynamics and customer experience.
+eBay uses data analytics to improve its marketplace dynamics and customer experience.
 Analyzing data from various sources, including customer behavior, historical transaction data, and market trends, optimizes search results, pricing strategies, and seller performance metrics.
 It raises the overall user experience and facilitates successful transactions on the platform.

 Specific cases

-Stitch Fix with big data in e-commerce
+Stitch Fix with commerce data analytics

-Netflix with big data in e-commerce
+Netflix with large-scale data in online retail

-Challenges with big data in e-commerce
+Challenges with high-volume retail data

 - Gathering and analyzing customer data must comply with privacy regulations, such as GDPR or CCPA, to ensure the ethical use of personal information.